pointnetwork/pointnetwork.github.io/README.md

 ## Deployment

+This site should automatically deploy via [Github Actions](https://github.com/features/actions).
+If it does not then you can try deploying the site manually as follows:

 To deploy, run the following command (replacing `<GIT_USER>` with your Point Network team Git username).
 For details, please refer to the [Docusaurus Deployment Docs](https://docusaurus.io/docs/en/publishing#deploying-to-github-pages)

 ```